calheb/DroneAttack/README.md

 ## Description

-  To put it simply, the goal is to collect gems and hearts while avoiding drones!<br>
+  To put it simply, the goal is to collect gems while avoiding drones!<br>

-  - A simple 2D obstacle dodging game
-  - 'Drones' will spawn at a random interval from the top of the screen and will take 1 'life' from the player if hit.
+  - Drones will spawn at random intervals from the top of the screen and will take 1 heart from the player when hit.
-  - Drone spawn rate will increase as the round is played
+  - Drone spawn rate will increase as the round is played.
-  - 'Gems' will spawn at a random interval from the top of the screen and will add +1 point to the score
+  - Gems will spawn at random intervals from the top of the screen and will add 1 point to the score.
-  - 'Hearts' will spawn at a random interval from the top of the screen and will add +1 heart to the total hearts, max 8 (has not been an issue)
+  - Hearts will spawn at random intervals from the top of the screen and will add 1 heart to the total hearts, max 8 (has not been an issue).
   ---

   <div align='center'>